checkly-solutions/client-certs-multistep-check-groups/README.md

-# Demo repo: different client certs for each group, for multistep checks

 This repository shows how you can use different client certificates for different check groups containing Multistep Checks.

 ## How does this work?